JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 Now, if you stare long enough at the assembly, you'll notice several things about this rewrite:
 1. The JIT is no longer bothering to load member variables into memory in preparation for a call.
 2. The JIT is actually no longer even calling our child method.
 It copied the relevant assembly into get() itself (an optimization called "inlining", as called out in the popup).
-3. The JIT realized our child method is completely stupid and always returns the same answer.
-4. The JIT has put the answer it always gets from our child method in memory address 0xffffffffffff7fae0 for get() to use.
+3. The JIT has simply put the method result it always gets as a constant, 0x80520 (or 525_600 in hex), for get() to use.
-5. The JIT has rewritten our code to say:
-    1. We will return false if "answer" has changed (since the method result appears to be constant).
+4. The JIT simply compares field "answer" and 525_600 in hex and returns 1 (true) if they match.
-    2. If the contents of memory address 0xffffffffffff7fae0 ever changes or does not match "answer", we will abort our optimization and call the original method as our assumptions are no longer valid.
-(This is called an "uncommon trap".)
+5. If the JIT is ever wrong about field "answer" matching 525_600 in hex, it will abort the optimization and call the original method as its assumptions are no longer valid (this is called an "uncommon trap").
-    3. Barring these two events, we return true.

 Given all the addition and subtraction operations in the original method, this is a significant rewrite of our code!
-Here is a portion of the assembly of the original method, all of which has now been removed by the C4:
+Here is a portion of the assembly of the original method, all of which has now been removed by the C2:

 ![get_child_c1](/assets/images/2020-09-14-original-child-c1.png)